 Model 54 - The Winchester Model 54 is a bolt action rifle manufactured by the Winchester Repeating Arms Company.
 The Model 54 Used a Mauser 98 type action.
 The Model 54 was produced until 1936 when, with some modifications, it was reintroduced as the Winchester Model 70.

 Winchester and Browning engineers developed the Browning .50 caliber machine gun during world war one.
-The caliber .50 BMG (12.7 x 99 mm) ammunition for it was designed by the Winchester ballistic engineers.
+The .50 BMG caliber (12.7 x 99 mm) cartridge ammunition was designed by the Winchester ballistic engineers.

 The Great Depression put an end to Winchester Repeating Arms Company and they went into receivership in 1931.
 On December 22, 1931 Winchester Repeating Arms Company was bought at bankruptcy auction by the Olin family's Western Cartridge Company.